Paper Proposals for Conferences

 - Through a panel proposal: Prospective Panel Chairs must propose between three to five Papers at the time of proposing a Panel.
 If your Paper is part of a Panel, you do not need to submit it separately.

-- Direct submission: Papers not included in a Panel proposal can be submitted to one or more Sections.
+- Individual submission: Papers not included in a Panel proposal can be submitted to one or more Sections.

-- The Section number and/or title to which you are proposing your paper
+- For individual submission, indicate the Section number and/or title to which you are proposing to, as listed in the Academic Programme

 - Paper title